Start a business today!

 There are plenty of reasons to be apprehensive about starting a business during a recession; tightening wallets and companies cutting back on expenses are two main reasons for that.

-However, there are a surprisingly high number of industries that are highly resistant to a recession.
+However, there are a surprisingly high number of industries that are highly resistant to economic downturns.
 These are mainly businesses that cater to the essential needs of either consumers or other companies; a recession could be a fantastic opportunity to meet those needs while competitors downsize, as well as build a long-term base of satisfied customers.

 Several platforms exist that are designed to connect high-quality freelancers with clients who need assistance.
 Your skills could be in anything from writing to web design: basically, anything you can do with a computer and internet connection.

-While it may not give you enough income to pay the bills immediately, a recession is a good time to start offering these services, and there are plenty of web-based businesses who will pay for it.
+While it may not give you enough income to pay the bills immediately, a bad economy is a good time to start offering these services, and there are plenty of web-based businesses who will pay for it.

 Plenty of people have made online freelance work a business and have made a good income from it, and there’s no reason you can’t do the same.
-It also scales well if you’ve been able to hold your job through a recession, as it’s something you can do that has flexible hours and can be done from your home.
+It also scales well if you’ve been able to hold your job during the downturn, as it’s something you can do that has flexible hours and can be done from your home.

 Once you’ve got a few clients, you can leverage your experience and recommendations to build your portfolio and grow your business effectively.